IgorTsalko/raccoon-learnapp/README.md

 * Docker

 ### App launch tips
-To start one of the microservices via CMD you have to build and publishToMavenLocal all dependencies (like 'common') then build a microservice and then run command 'java -jar {microservice-name}/build/libs/{jar-file-name}.jar'.
+To start one of the microservices via CMD you have to build and publishToMavenLocal all dependencies (like 'common') then build a microservice, or you can use 'servicePreparation' task.
+Then run command 'java -jar {microservice-name}/build/libs/{jar-file-name}.jar'.
 To stop a microservice use 'Ctrl + C'.
 CMD command example:
-* 'java -jar user-service/build/libs/user-service-0.0.1-SNAPSHOT.jar'
+* java -jar user-service/build/libs/user-service-0.0.1-SNAPSHOT.jar